Fiber Polishing Supplies

 Kit Expansion Options

-The carrying case has extra storage slots for the FS200 microscope, two extra polishing pucks, and one extra dropper bottle as well as space for additional lapping film.
+The carrying case included with the TUK05 has extra storage slots for the FS201 microscope, two extra polishing pucks, and one extra dropper bottle as well as space for additional lapping film.
+The scope itself includes batteries and fiber adapters compatible with FC/PC, FC/APC, ST®*/PC, SC/PC, SMA905 and SMA90 connectors.
+For more information about the FS201, see the full web presentation.
 The case has removable foam inserts (see photo to the left) for reuse or storage of other components.